kyletau67/TripleT/README.md

 The matrixSearch starts off at the top right corner.
 At this starting point, the orientation is clear: if the target is greater than the current number, go down, and if the target is less than the current number, go left.

 # Experimental Methodology
+(At first, when we were deciding on our ecperiment, we were going to do 10 trials for each size.
+After comparing this to the data size of other teams, we saw that we needed a bigger range and more trials.)
 We will test the runtime of sizes ranging from 500 to 7000, going up in increments of 100.
 We also tested 10000 and 11000 to see a larger data range.
 For each size we will run 100,000 tests and find the average (in milliseconds) of the 100,000 trials.